Where do I go to obtain KIA warranty and service?

-You may not have much control over some factors such as traffic conditions, but you do have control over others such as how and when you drive, and how well your car is maintained.
+You may not have much control over some factors such as traffic conditions, but you do have control over others such as, how and when you drive, and how well your car is maintained.

-• Driving fast will result in high fuel consumption.
+- High speeds - Driving fast will result in high fuel consumption.

-• Parts on the exterior of a vehicle such as roof racks and spoilers, or having the window open, increases air resistance and fuel consumption.
+- Aerodynamic drag - Parts on the exterior of a vehicle such as roof racks and spoilers, or having the window open, increases air resistance and fuel consumption.

-• Air conditioners use extra fuel when operating.
+- Air Conditioning - Air conditioners use extra fuel when operating.

-• The more a vehicle carries, the more fuel it uses.
+- Vehicle Load - The more a vehicle carries, the more fuel it uses.
 This includes carrying passengers, carrying loads in the vehicle and towing.